 Bamboo’s natural buoyancy has caused these sunglasses to be the default choice for those working and playing around water.
 Fishermen, lifeguards, boaters, and surfers, in particular, give high reviews to bamboo.

 Hand-in-hand in importance with this characteristic is the flexibility and comfort of bamboo sunglass frames.
 Whether one is sweating in bright sunshine or enduring water chafing around the nose and ears, bamboo is so pliable and comfortable that users can keep wearing their bamboo frames without discomfort.
-In fact, the popularity of bamboo sunglasses has grown through word of mouth and from people observing just how functional these glasses really are.

 Your new bamboo sunglasses will definitely take care of your eyes and enhance your style.
 In return, caring for them is simple but very important.
-To start with, be careful unpacking your glasses.
-Polarized lenses usually don’t become nicked or scratch when you’re wearing them outside, but taking them out of the package requires extra care.
+To start with, be careful about unpacking your glasses.
+Polarized lenses usually don’t become nicked or scratched when you’re wearing them outside, but taking them out of the package requires extra care.

 Above all, don’t use household cleaners when trying to get the suntan lotion off your glasses.
 Currently, the best choice for cleaning them is a non-abrasive, organic lens cleaner.
 These are available in most optometry departments.
 Therefore, when rubbing the lenses, remember to use the special microfiber cloth that came with the sunglasses.